CG Concept – Kitchen MIP Shader

 Since this was pretty much a demo for these shaders, I decided to incorporate dynamics for a simple test.
 A bunch of spheres were created with rigid body dynamics applied to simulate rubber and chrome balls (which were textured with architectural textures).
 This was all rendered and exported to After Effects for post production.
 A basic breakdown was incorporated into the animation to better show the layout of the scene.

-Check out the gallery for a images and wireframe.
-Also feel free to view the final animation below:
+Feel free to view the final animation below: